Tilia Klebenov Jacobs Religious Essay Prize

 About Judge/Sponsor

-TILIA KLEBENOV JACOBS (Framingham, MA) has a BA in Religion and English from Oberlin College, A Master of Theological Studies from Harvard Divinity School, and a secondary-school teaching certification from the Harvard Graduate School of Education.
+TILIA KLEBENOV JACOBS (Framingham, MA) has a BA in Religion and English from Oberlin College, a Master of Theological Studies from Harvard Divinity School, and a secondary-school teaching certification from the Harvard Graduate School of Education.
 Writing is Tilia's passion, and she has won numerous awards for both fiction and nonfiction.
-Her work has appeared in The Jewish Magazine as well as the anthologies Phoenix Rising: Collected Papers on Harry Potter and The Chalk Circle, a collection of intercultural essays.
-Tilia is a member of Grub Street, Boston's premier writing center.
-She has taught in middle school, high school, and college; at present she teaches writing in two prisons in Massachusetts.
+Her work has appeared in The Jewish Magazine as well as the anthologies Phoenix Rising and The Chalk Circle, a collection of intercultural essays.
+Tilia's debut novel, Wrong Place, Wrong Time, won the Beverly Hills Book Award for Best Thriller; Kirkus described it as "a tense debut action-thriller...[written] with smooth skill and intense readability."
+Tilia is a member of Grub Street, Boston's premier writing center, and Sisters in Crime.
+She has taught in middle school, high school, and college; at present she teaches writing in Massachusetts state prisons.

 Links:

-Third Prize: Rachel Hurwitz of Berkeley, CA for "Bread of Life"
+Third Prize Lyzette Wanzer of San Francisco, CA for “The Wheel of Life”